 SHWC staff can give a variety of presentations on topics related to health and wellness.
 To request an outreach, please complete our outreach request form.

 You may be seen at SHWC as many times as you like while you are registered for class.

 At times you may give permission to your therapist to disclose confidential information so that, for example, your therapist can consult with your physician.
-Such permission would be given in writing and you would precisely specify the conditions of the disclosure <hyperlink to ROI>.
+Such permission would be given in writing and you would precisely specify the conditions of the disclosure.
 You may withdraw that permission at any time for any reason.

 SHWC may need to disclose confidential information without your consent or authorization in specific circumstances, including the following:

 - If it appears that you are in immediate danger of hurting yourself or another person, your therapist may choose to alert others in order to protect you or others from harm.
 [Please note: this does not mean that every time suicide is discussed in your sessions that your therapist will take this action].

 - Your therapist has the duty to report current abuse and neglect of children as well as adults deemed incompetent.

 - Your treatment records are subpoenaed by a court of law through a court order.